snsuper/agents4energy/README.md

     1. Set the maximum build time to 1 hour

 ## Develop
 To begin developing in this repo, perform the following steps.
+These steps are indepent of the deployment steps.
 1. Clone the repo
 1. Run `npm install` to install the required packages.
 1. Run `npm run ecrAuth` to authenticate with the AWS ECR repo.
 This lets you pull lambda build images.